rust-lang/wg-async/src/vision/submitted_stories/status_quo/alan_wants_prefetch_iterator.md

 Since messages might arrive with some delays between them, or can end at some point for a while, their number is unknown, there's an async iterator which reads the input stream and waits some time before producing a batch if the next message isn't immediately ready.

-Alan explored `FeatureExt` from `async-std` and found no evidence that it's possible to wait for multiple features returning different results (it's not possible for `ValueTask`s in .NET, but it worked well with `Task`s which can be awaited multiple times).
+Alan explored `FutureExt` from `async-std` and found no evidence that it's possible to wait for multiple futures returning different results (it's not possible for `ValueTask`s in .NET, but it worked well with `Task`s which can be awaited multiple times).
 Later he was suggested to use an `enum` and the `race` method to achive his goal:

 ```rust
 enum Choices<A, B, C> {